 He introduced the classification of the Higgs boson according to the multiplicity of quarks and gluons.
 This methodology has become standard in Higgs boson searches and played an important role in the announcement of the discovery.
 Several of his papers have been cited by the ATLAS experiment at CERN, including novel ideas that were used for the discovery of the particle.
 Prof. Mellado has also been invited by the CERN Director of Research and Computing to become a member of the LHeC Coordination Group – a future accelerator and detector facility at CERN to collide electrons head-on with the protons and heavy ions of the LHC.

-Prof. Mellado is the National Contact Physicist of South Africa at the ATLAS experiment at CERN.
+Prof. Mellado is the Director of the Wits Institute for Collider Particle Physics and the National Contact Physicist of South Africa at the ATLAS experiment at CERN.